Raz B Demands Alleged “Child Molester” Chris Stokes Take A Lie Detector Test — “I’m Tired Of F*ckin’ Being Bullied!”

 “As a victim of sexual abuse at the hands of a man I will not be silenced nor will I allow him to be.
 We will be meeting to discuss when the show will air and I’m willing to do whatever it takes to elevate this important conversation!
 I’m not happy but it’s out of my control – FOR NOW!”

 After Lee put the situation on blast, Raz B, 35, set off his own video exclaiming he was tired of being bullied by Stokes.
-It’s been years since Raz B initially claimed 55-year-old Stokes sexual abused him.
+It’s been years since Raz B initially claimed 55-year-old Stokes sexually abused him.

 More recently, Raz B dropped out of the group’s “Millennium Tour,” alleging he felt uncomfortable with Stokes popping up uninvited.
 The singer didn’t feel protected by the rest of the group when he voiced his discomfort.